HenrikBengtsson/jottr.org-blogdown/content/post/2020-11-04-have-trust-in-the-future.md

 * New checks are continuously added to `R CMD check` causing the quality of new and existing R packages to improve over time

-* CRAN requires that package updates must not break any reverse package dependencies
+* CRAN asserts that package updates do not break reverse package dependencies

 * R developers spend a substantial amount of time validating their packages

-* R has end-users and developers that complement each other from a broad variety of expertise
+* R has users and developers with various backgrounds and areas of expertise

 * R has a community that actively engages in discussions on best practices, troubleshooting, bug fixes, testing, language development